jcu-eresearch/DC24-Rich-Data-Capture-Documentation/ingester-platform.rst

 **Dataset Data Source**

 Gets data from another dataset in the repository.
-Will download the data from the observation.
+Will download the data from the data entry.
 By default no data entry is produced.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ingester Metadata: Samplers